NathanDozen3/acf-quick-edit-columns/README.md

 - Contact [Twelve Three Media](https://www.digitalmarketingcompany.com/).

 ## Changelog

+### 1.5.4 (2025-06-10)
+- Fixed: ACF image fields in admin columns now render as images instead of raw HTML code.
+Only image fields allow HTML output; all other fields remain escaped for security.
+- Improved: Output escaping and field type handling in admin column rendering for better security and compatibility.
+- Documentation and version bump.

 ### 1.5.3 (2025-06-10)
 - Added `get_acf_fields_by_post_type()` utility for retrieving ACF fields by post type.